derbyjs/derby-site/md/faq.md

 ### How can I use web sockets with Racer instead of long pooling?

 Use [racer-ws](https://github.com/derbyparty/racer-ws) or [racer-highway](https://github.com/derbyparty/racer-highway) module.

+### What is fetch and subscribe?

+Once created Model is empty.
+It means that there is no data in it.
+Before you can use any data from database, you should fill it into Model.
+There are two ways: fetch - just fills Model with some data, subscribe - dynamically binds Model with some data in database, if this data changes in database, data in your Model will be updated.
+You can fetch/subscribe whole collection, particular document, just one field in document.
+There are also ways to fetch/subscribe certain documents with use of Queries.

+### How are requests processed?

+Client app router is located above Express router in Connect middleware.
+If request is catched by client app router, client app executes on server, generates html and sends it back to browser with styles and client app js.
+As soon as client app js is uploaded to browser, all next url changes catched by client app router in browser and html generates also there.
+If client app router can not catch request url, request falls down to Express router.
+Client app router has only GET method, Experss app router has all methods.
+Usually Express router is used for uploading files, POST requests, showing errors etc.

+### What if JavaScript is disabled?

+If js is disabled in browser, client app router triggers on server for every url change.
+In this case site looks more like static one.
+Search engine spiders also get html which is good for SEO.

 ### Can I use Derby in Phonegap?